invisibleroads/invisibleroads-tutorials/envi-image-orthorectify.rst

 * Choose an output file path
 * Click OK

 The orthorectification process can take anywhere from ten minutes to an hour, depending on the size of the image.
+Note that you should activate the Geoid option if you are orthorectifying with an SRTM in ArcGIS.